 In Myanmar, we are bringing our experience and partnerships to support dialogue, understanding and cooperation between the national government and ethnic and community-based organizations around shared interests in health.
 In the context of more than six decades of conflict, these opportunities to engage and find common ground are meaningful stepping stones as communities seek to achieve lasting and equitable peace.

 In 2016, we started working with communities in southeastern Bangladesh.
 Further to the influx of Rohingya refugees fleeing violence in northern Rakhine State, Myanmar, we have rapidly scaled up operations in Cox’s Bazar to support Rohingya communities to meet their immediate and longer-term health and development needs.

-Our Mission: Build thriving communities in Southeast Asia through equitable access to quality services for health and social welfare.
+Our Mission: Build thriving communities in Asia through equitable access to quality services for health and social welfare.

 We achieve our mission through partnerships that are driven by local organizations using contextually appropriate, evidence-based approaches.

-Our Vision: Communities in Southeast Asia have the resources, capacity and information necessary to meet their own health, learning and development needs.
+Our Vision: Communities in Asia have the resources, capacity and information necessary to meet their own health, learning and development needs.